Skip to content

 Minimizes Urinary Tract Infections

-This is the percentage of patients who suffered from a urinary tract infection.
-UTI's are often the result of poor nursing care.
-Better hygiene protocols can limit the percentage of residents in a nursing home who suffer from UTI's.
-Note that this metric is sometimes skewed by the fact that nursing homes have incongruent reporting standards for these infections.
+This is the percentage of residents that suffered from a urinary tract infection.
+Urinary tract infections are routinely linked to poor nursing care.
+Better nursing care reduces the number of UTI's sustained by residents in a nursing home.
+Keep in mind that this statistic is sometimes skewed by the fact that nursing homes have varying reporting standards for urinary tract infections.

 Appropriately Uses Anti-Psychotic Medication